-- to empower the international scientific community with open, full and easy access to space- and ground-based data, knowledge, capacities and resources, over selected, high risk areas of the world: the Supersites and Natural Laboratories;
+- to enable the global scientific community with open, full and easy access to a variety of space- and ground-based data over the Supersites and the Natural Laboratories;

-- to promote innovation in technologies, processes, and communication models, to enhance data sharing, global scientific collaboration, knowledge transfer and capacity building in geohazard science and risk management applications.
+- to innovate technologies, processes, and communication models, enhancing data sharing, global scientific collaboration, and capacity building in geohazard science.